WisnuMulya/frontend-nanodegree-mobile-portfolio/README.md

 1. Refactor ```resizeImage``` function in main.js by eliminating ```determineDx``` function.
 2. Refactor ```updatePositions``` function in main.js by bringing ```document.body.scrollTop``` outside the loop.
 3. Reduce the number of background pizzas generated and calculate the number dynamically depending on the user's window's height.
 This changes are in line 519-521 in main.js.

+### Nitpicks
+1. Include 'use strict' in every function definitions